Kristin Hannah

 Kristin Hannah (born September 25, 1960) is an American writer.
 Her most notable works include Winter Garden, The Nightingale, Firefly Lane, The Great Alone, and The Four Winds.
-In 2024 The Women was published.
+In addition to this, The Nightingale is in the process of being turned into a film adaptation, which is set to be released in early 2027.
+Hannah's most recent work, The Women, was published in 2024.
 It is set in the United States in the 1960s during the Vietnam War.